fmil95/recvx-decomp/README.md

 python3 -m splat split config/SLUS_201.84.yaml
 ```

-You can tell that it worked correctly if you see 100% on all section_headers operations, there will be an error message after that, but it's no problem since splat is asking for a linker script and we won't really need it.
+You can tell that it worked correctly if you see 100% on all section_headers operations.

 Next, and if you were planning to simply building the project all along, type the following command to compile:
 ```
 python compile.py
 ```

-If you're using Linux, ensure you have Wine installed on your system to run 32-bit programs.
-Wine will take care of MWCC since it only runs on Windows.
-By default, the command will use a directory named `.wineprefix` as prefix on the root of the project to keep things clean.
-If prompted about the **Mono Installer**, simply click on 'Cancel'.
+If you're using Linux, an installation of wibo is needed in order to run the Windows-only MWCC binary,
+a small prompt with install steps will be shown if the script can't find wibo in your path.

 With the main.elf from compilation, you can repackage RE: CVX's ISO file with it to see the decompiled code in action.
 You need to put your copy of the game's DVD on the elf/iso folder, and dump its contents with the following command:
 ```